lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 }
 ```

+For each of these meshes instances, we get the vertices and the indices and record the commands that will copy from the staging buffer to the destination buffer.
 The `createVerticesBuffers` method creates the intermediate buffer, loads the positions into it and also creates the final (GPU accessible only) buffer.
 The source and destination buffers are returned encapsulated into a `record` named `TransferBuffers`.

 ```java
 private record TransferBuffers(VulkanBuffer srcBuffer, VulkanBuffer dstBuffer) {
 }
 ```

 The same operation is done for the indices buffers.
 We the create a `VulkanMesh` instance using the destination buffers and record the copy commands for both buffers by calling the `recordTransferCommand` method.
-Let's review the `createVerticesBuffers` method:
+Let's review first the `createVerticesBuffers` method:

 ```java
 public class VulkanMesh {